Deeds in Texas

 If the parties intend to alter fundamental terms of the original conveyance then a new deed—not a correction instrument—may be better advised.

 It is important to understand that a correction instrument is not a conveyance.
 It is merely an affidavit reciting a correction.
 “The execution of a correction [instrument] itself, without more, does not constitute a sale or conveyance of real property.
 In fact, a correction [instrument] conveys nothing; it simply replaces and is a substitute for the original instrument.”
 Endeavor Energy Resources, LP v.
 Trudy Jane Anderson Testamentary Trust, 644 S.W.3d 212 (Tex.
 App.—Eastland 2022, no pet.) citing Prop.
 Code Sec.
-5.030(a)(1)).
+5.030(a)(1).

 A correction instrument is a supplementary filing that relates back in time to an original deed that contained some error or mutual mistake.
 It corrects the mistake but leaves other terms of the conveyance intact.
 No new consideration is required.
 Broadway Nat’l Bank v.
 Yates Energy Corp., 631 S.W.3d 16 (Tex.
 2021).

-Non-Material Corrections
+Non-Material Corrections to a Deed

-Prop.
-Code Sec.
-5.028.(a) A person who has personal knowledge of facts relevant to the correction of a recorded original instrument of conveyance may prepare or execute a correction instrument to make a nonmaterial change that results from a clerical error. . . .
+(a) A person who has personal knowledge of facts relevant to the correction of a recorded original instrument of conveyance may prepare or execute a correction instrument to make a nonmaterial change that results from a clerical error. . . .

-Material Corrections
+Material Corrections to a Deed

-Prop.
-Code Sec.
-5.029(a).
-In addition to nonmaterial corrections, including the corrections described by Section 5.028, the parties to the original transaction or the parties’ heirs, successors, or assigns, as applicable may execute a correction instrument to make a material correction to the recorded original instrument of conveyance. . . . [so long as the] correction instrument [is]: (1) executed by each party to the recorded original instrument of conveyance the correction instrument is executed to correct or, if applicable, a party’s heirs, successors, or assigns; and (2) recorded in each county in which the original instrument of conveyance that is being corrected is recorded.
+(a) In addition to nonmaterial corrections, including the corrections described by Section 5.028, the parties to the original transaction or the parties’ heirs, successors, or assigns, as applicable may execute a correction instrument to make a material correction to the recorded original instrument of conveyance. . . . [so long as the] correction instrument [is]: (1) executed by each party to the recorded original instrument of conveyance the correction instrument is executed to correct or, if applicable, a party’s heirs, successors, or assigns; and (2) recorded in each county in which the original instrument of conveyance that is being corrected is recorded.

 A correction instrument effecting this sort of material correction must be executed by each party to the original recorded instrument.
 “If a material correction is required, Section 5.029 requires that either the original parties to the transaction or the heirs, successors, or assigns of an original party, if applicable, must execute it.”
-See the Endeavor, cited above.
+See Endeavor, cited above.

 Notwithstanding this case law, one can expect that title companies, in order to protect their interests, will continue to insist that all affected parties sign a material correction instrument before issuing a title policy (Standard 2.20, Texas Title Examination Standards).

 Experienced practitioners will tell you that it is the better practice to have any correction instrument executed by all affected parties if it is feasible to do so.
+In fact, depending on the circumstances, it may be the best practice to execute an entirely new deed that is made effective as of the date of the original instrument.

-Statute of Limitations
+Statute of Limitations for Corrections

 The usual four-year statute of limitations for written documents (Civil Prac. & Rem.
 Code Chap.
 16) applies to deed correction and reformation cases.
 The statute begins to run on the date the deed is signed and delivered (the date of the legal injury which is the legal injury rule) or when a claimant discovers, or through the exercise of ordinary diligence, should have discovered the alleged error or defect (the discovery rule).

-Which rule to apply—the legal injury rule or the discovery rule—is the subject of much litigation.
-“The discovery rule is a narrow exception to the legal injury rule that defers accrual of a cause of action until the plaintiff knew or, exercising reasonable diligence, should have known of the facts giving rise to the cause of action.
+The discovery rule is a narrow exception to the legal injury rule that defers accrual of a cause of action until the plaintiff knew or, exercising reasonable diligence, should have known of the facts giving rise to the cause of action.
 It applies when the injury is by its nature inherently undiscoverable.
 An injury is inherently undiscoverable if it is by nature unlikely to be discovered with the prescribed limitations [based on the legal injury rule] despite due diligence.
-The determination of whether an injury is inherently undiscoverable is made on a categorial basis rather on the facts of the individual case.”
-Marcus & Millichap Real Estate Investment Services of Nevada, Inc. v.
-Triex Texas Holdings, LLC, No. 21-0913 (Tex.
-2023).
+The determination of whether an injury is inherently undiscoverable is made on a categorial basis rather on the facts of the individual case.

 There is a rebuttable presumption that the respective parties know the contents of a deed at the time of closing, particularly if clearly stated, since it is the basic due diligence obligation of nearly everyone to read a document before signing or receiving it at a real estate closing.
 Trahan v.
 Mettlen, 428 S.W.3d 905 (Tex.App.—Texarkana 2014, no pet.).